element-plus/element-plus/docs/en-US/component/badge.md

 ## Customizations

 Displays text content other than numbers.
-Or you can use the `content` slot to customize content
+Or you can use the `content` slot to customize content.

 :::demo When value is a String, it can display customized text.
-Or use the `content` slot
+Or use the `content` slot.

 badge/customize